 Source

 Holloway Endings

-Before the summer break, St Gabriel's Road community hosted an ecumenical, multi-faith barbecue in our garden to say farewell to Holloway Chaplaincy team.
+efore the summer break, St Gabriel's Road community hosted an ecumenical, multi-faith barbecue in our garden to say farewell to Holloway Chaplaincy team.
 Thankfully the weather was in our favour and all were able to enjoy the beauty of the garden as well as a great spread of 'bring and share' food.

-Holloway's Final Day To mark the closure of Holloway, a Garden Party was held on 16 July for staff and their children.
+Holloway's Final Day

+To mark the closure of Holloway, a Garden Party was held on 16 July for staff and their children.
 The women had already relocated to other prisons in June.
-A glorious day for children
+A glorious day for children to enjoy the beautiful grounds and see where their parents had worked.

-Holloway Garden Party to enjoy the beau-
+Holloway Garden Party